1.4.4 Provisions, Contingent Liabilities and Contingent Assets

 (i) Market risk: Market risk is the risk that the fair value of future cash flows of a financial instrument will fluctuate because of changes in market prices.
 Market risk includes interest rate risk and foreign currency risk.
 The objective of market risk management is to manage and control market risk exposures within acceptable parameters, while optimising the return.

 (b) Foreign Currency Risk: Foreign currency risk is the risk that the fair value or future cash flows of an exposure will fluctuate because of changes in foreign exchange rates.
-The Company has long term investment in foreign group company.
-Therefore, Company's exposure to foreign currency risk is limited.
+The Company has long term investment in foreign group Company.
+Therefore Company's exposure to foreign currecny risk is limited.

 The Company applies expected credit losses (ECL) model for measurement and recognition of loss allowance on financial assets measured at amortised cost

-The Company's exposure to equity securities risk arises from investments held by the Company and classified in the Balance Sheet as fair value through OCI / valued at cost.
+(iv) Price risk: The Company's exposure to equity securities risk arises from investments held by the Company and classified in the Balance Sheet as fair value through OCI / valued at cost.
 The Company's exposure to securities price risk arises from investments held in mutual funds and classified in the balance sheet at fair value through profit or loss.
 NAV of these investments are available from the mutual fund houses.
-To manage its price risk arising from such investments, the Company diversifies its portfolio.
+To manage its price risk arising from such investments, the company diversifies its portfolio.

-The Company operates as an Investment Company and consequently registered as a Non-Banking Financial Institution -Core investment Company-Non deposit taking- systemically important (NBFC-CIC-ND-SI) with The Reserve Bank of India (RBI).
+The Company operates as an Investment Company and consequently is registered as a Non-Banking Financial Institution - Core investment Company -Non deposit taking- systemically important (NBFC-CIC-ND-SI) with Reserve Bank of India (RBI).
 The Company's policy is to maintain an adequate capital base so as to have market confidence and to sustain future development.
 Capital includes issued capital, share premium and all other equity reserves attributable to equity holders.
 The primary objective of the Company's capital management is to maintain an optimal structure so as to maximize the shareholder's value.
 In order to strengthen the capital base, the Company may use appropriate means to enhance or reduce capital, as the case may be.

-b) Penalties imposed by RBI and other regulators including strictures or directions on the basis of inspection reports or other adverse findiings - NIL
+b) Penalties imposed by RBI and other regulators including strictures or directions on the basis of inspection reports or other adverse findings - NIL

 i) How the modified opinion(s) or other reservations(s) has been resolved; or - NA